Lost a Pet?

 NOTE: Updates are made to the list throughout the day.
 While most animals are listed online at the links above, not all animals are.
 Be sure to stop by the Waco Regional Shelter regularly, in-person, during business hours to check for your pet.

-4. For Hewitt, Lacy Lakeview, and Woodway residents
+4. For Hewitt, Lacy Lakeview, Woodway, and Bellmead residents

 Your cities have temporary holding facilities that they sometimes use to house found pets in order to locate the owner prior to taking to the Waco Regional Shelter.
 Contact the Police Dept/Animal Control for each location to see if they have your pet in holding.